dataq-instruments/LabView-Dio-Ain/README.md

 This LabView example demonstrates how to acquire continuous waveforms from one analog and one digita channel from DI-2008, using DataqSDK ActiveX.
 At the same time, allowing user to toggle the state of D6 as digital output

-See https://github.com/dataq-instruments/Labview for more discussion and other examples
+See https://github.com/dataq-instruments/Labview for more discussion, debug procedure and other examples

 ![alt text](https://www.dataq.com/resources/repository/labviewdio.gif "ScreenCapture by LICECap")